 Grab the full 2023 Benchmark ReportDownload the report now

 All-Industry Social Media Benchmarks

-Industries decreased their posting frequency on Facebook by about 14% this year.
+Median posting frequency on Facebook declined by a few points this year.

 Higher Ed was the clear engagement winner on Instagram despite below-median posting frequency, suggesting more isn’t always better on Instagram (though second-place Sports Teams might beg to differ).